EyeAutomate API

 public Boolean executeCommand(String[] commandParameters, Properties scriptParameters)

-A Java command that belongs to the “custom” package and placed in the “custom” folder will automatically appear in the list of available commands in EyeStudio.
+A Java command that belongs to the “custom” package and is placed in the “custom” folder will automatically appear in the list of available commands in EyeAutomate.

-A custom Java Class may contain a getHelp method that should return an HTTP address to context help for the command:
+A custom Java class may contain a getHelp method that should return an HTTP address for context help for the command:

 public String getHelp()